 Most hotels and some apartment rentals will offer guests access to a sauna.
 Alternatively you can go to one of many public saunas in town, like Kaurila or Kotiharju, one of the last genuine wood-heated public saunas in Helsinki, open since 1928.
 If you prefer something more modern, opt for Kultuurisauna, an ecological design sauna heated with wood pellets and with separated areas for men and women.

-The Sauna Society has six saunas, ranging in temperature from 60° to a boiling 130°.
-Three of them are ‘smoke saunas’, the traditional kind, heated for several hours with a wooden fire.
+Löyly is a great place to try ‘smoke sauna’, the traditional kind, heated for several hours with a wooden fire.
 The sauna has ventilation but much of the soot remains on the walls, turning them black.
 I must say that after having experienced a smoke sauna, the hotel’s electric sauna doesn’t quite hit the spot anymore – just remember not to lean against the walls, or your skin will be covered in soot.

 Helsinki locals are lucky to have an awesome national park right next to the city.
 Technically, Nuuksio National Park is closer to Espoo, Finland’s second-largest city, but being only 30 km away from Helsinki it’s very easy to plan an outing from the capital.